 Spanning 94,600 square miles, the five Great Lakes provide more than 20% of the world's fresh water.

-Why We Love Great Lakes Awareness Day
+Why Great Lakes Awareness Day is Important

 They have faced plenty of issues

 Pollution, the introduction of invasive species, and other issues have plagued the Great Lakes for years.
 This day raises awareness about these issues and hopefully increases efforts to solve them.
+Activists and environmentalists have termed the aging Line 5 pipeline as “a ticking time bomb” that can explode at any minute and cause catastrophic and irreversible damage to the Great Lakes.
+The annual observation raises awareness about this cause and many other projects that deeply endanger our ecosystem.

 Water conservation is more important than ever

 In this time of drastic climate change and global warming, every single effort towards conservation and related activities helps us protect our planet a little more.
 Conserving natural resources such as the Great Lakes is crucial.
+The conservation efforts of the Great Lakes must include all the beneficiaries of the lakes.
+Being the largest system of freshwater on our planet, it is our duty to cherish, protect, and preserve the fragile ecosystem of the Great Lakes.

 Great Lakes Awareness Day dates